 In Defense of Sphere Sovereignty

-John Calvin rejected the idea, for example, that some over-taxation of the people or even an unjust misappropriation does not grant any divine warrant to overthrow the tyrant.
-“There was still a scriptural priority,” in Calvin’s view, according to David W. Hall, “on submitting to the governors who ‘have their sole authority from him’ (4.20.25)(emphasis added).”1
+For example, John Calvin rejected the idea that some over-taxation of the people or even unjust misappropriation does not grant any divine warrant to overthrow the tyrant.
+“There was still a scriptural priority,” in Calvin’s view, according to David W. Hall, “on submitting to the governors who ‘have their sole authority from him’ (4.20.25)(emphasis added).”